ritchieng/ritchieng.github.io/index.md

 **Global Merit Scholarship 2014-2018, NUS**
 <br /> NUS top scholarship with only 4 awarded in NUS across all faculties for the year of my admission.
-<br /> Full scholarship amounting to more than $100,000 covering tuition, allowance, accommodation, overseas trips and meals.
+<br /> Full scholarship amounting to more than $100,000 covering tuition, allowance, accommodation, and overseas trips.

 **Dean's List 2015/2016, NUS**
 <br /> Top 5% of my cohort.